 There are different strategies for how to handle incoming contact requests.
-This is good information for both you as a job seeker and for you as a job seeker to understand how a recruiter or manager is thinking.
 The first is to go broad and accept all requests.
 Of course, it is in a way simplest.
 There are also benefits to accessing more people’s networks.
 When you are relatively new to LinkedIn, there can definitely be reasons to be quite generous and let most people into your network.
 The more you have contact with, the more people in their network you can also see in, for example, searches.
 At the same time, your profile becomes more complete and credible.
 It is as in many other contexts so that a person with many contacts can be perceived in a more positive and credible way.

 The second strategy is to have a more limited view where you choose more carefully which contact requests you accept.
 The advantage here is that it can be easier to build a strong network if the starting point is a little fewer but more relevant people.
 The people you have contact with also give a picture of you and who you are – going too wide can therefore be.
 One principle you can apply is to accept requests from people you have met or see a reason to meet.
 Namely; Accept requests from people you know, have met, have contact with; or who you want (or can imagine) getting to know, meet or have contact with.